chaosinfernohq/marker_motion/README.md

     return Scaffold(
       appBar: AppBar(title: Text('Animated Map Markers')),
       body: MarkerMotion(
-        // Pass your markers that may update position
+        // Pass your markers to animate them
         markers: _markers,
         // Configure the widget using the config object
         config: MarkerMotionConfig(
-          // Control animation duration (default: 3200ms)
+          // Control the animation duration (default: 3200ms)
           duration: Duration(milliseconds: 5100),
         ),
-        // Builder receives the animated markers
+        // Builder receives the animated markers that you can then pass to your
+        // GoogleMap to animate them
         builder: (markers) {
             GoogleMap(
               markers: markers,